tzachiazo1/min_html/git/Exercises.md

 Use these resources to extend your knowledge: https://github.com/wix-private/server-training-kit/tree/master/content/Git%20and%20GitHub

-Do the following steps one after the other (
+Do the following steps one after the other:

 1. Basics
     1. create a repo